sara-st/introduction-to-image-analysis-fiji/README.md

 # Slides

-All of the presentation material for this workshop is available [here](https://drive.google.com/drive/folders/1nTeM1MHu74hpmGDSvYeqU-ftX8ANHqI_?usp=sharing).
+All of the slides for this workshop are available [here](https://drive.google.com/drive/folders/1X-btL4QNZGQAiypkvv-GTQfSUFG9yYvE?usp=drive_link).

 # Program